Examples

 Validation checks:

-CSV structure, schema consistency, dataset MB and token caps per plan, and per-record limits.
+JSONL validity, supported instruction/output structure, dataset size and token caps per tier, record count, and per-record line-length limits.

 Expected outcome: